APogue/APogue.github.io/projects/project_proposal.md

 attention refresh:
 The deliberate restatement of key instructions, rules, or boundaries during multi-variable coding to ensure the model continues to apply them consistently.
 Because the model dynamically re-weights the input context for each task, earlier instructions may lose influence over time.
 Repeating guidance per variable forces the model to re-attend to relevant criteria and prevents drift in interpretation or protocol enforcement.
 Attention refresh is essential for structured, auditable output in long single-pass runs.

+So Claude won't "lose" earlier instructions, but later content can compete for attention.
+Thus restating key rules is an excellent design approach.

 structured memory:
 A persistent, explicitly stored representation of prior knowledge, task state, or parsed content that can be re-injected into future API calls or model runs without reprocessing the original input.
 Structured memory is typically managed outside the model (e.g., in files or databases) and is used in multi-call workflows, agent systems, or pre-parsed pipelines where long-term consistency across separate model interactions is required.